Chris Heintz (baseball)

-Christopher John Heintz (born August 6, 1974) is a former Major League Baseball catcher.
-He played with the Minnesota Twins from 2005–2007.
-He is currently a hitting coach for the GCL Philadelphia Phillies.
+Christopher John Heintz (born August 6, 1974) is an American former professional baseball catcher.
+He played in Major League Baseball with the Minnesota Twins from 2005–2007.
+He is currently a hitting coach for the Florida Complex League affiliate of the Philadelphia Phillies.
 He is the brother of PGA Tour golfer Bob Heintz.

 College career

 Heintz attended the University of South Florida, where he played baseball for the Bulls.
 While at South Florida, he was named to the All-Tournament Team of the 1996 Conference USA baseball tournament, in which South Florida finished second.
 He is a member of the USF Athletic Hall of Fame.

 Minor League career

 Heintz was drafted by the Chicago White Sox as a catcher in the 19th round of the 1996 Major League Baseball Draft.
 After six seasons in their farm system, the ChiSox released Heintz.
 He signed with the St. Louis Cardinals in 2002, and spent the season with their Eastern League double A affiliate, the New Haven Ravens.
 At the end of the season, he became a rule 55 free agent, and signed with the Pittsburgh Pirates, and spent 2003 with the Altoona Curve, also in the Eastern League.